chondrus/nano-frontend-project-1-portfolio/readme.markdown

 ## Notes ##

-There are two different pages here - one that uses bootstrap and one that relies only on flexbox.
+There are two different pages here - one that uses `bootstrap` and one that relies only on flexbox.

+The `bootstrap` version is the one that should be reviewed.

 ### Bootstrap Version ###